 Dear Beth is sort of a prequel to The Glass Cottage in the Prescott Family Romance series.
 It’s a sweet small-town story set in the town of Loveland, CO, that centers around a second-chance romance and a 76-year-old Valentine’s Day tradition.

 Every year, my grandma used to send everyone in the family a little Valentine’s Day card with the famous Loveland stamp (get it, Love-land?) on the envelope.
 Since then, my mom and I have continued the tradition, and I thought it would be fun to center a story around the town’s internationally famous letter re-mailing program.
 To participate, you send your letters to the Sweetheart City’s post office by the first week of February, they put their own special Valentine’s themed cancelation stamp on the corner, and then they send it out to the final recipient.

 How would you describe this book to someone in a 30-second blurb?

-So far, I’ve focused on writing contemporary Christian fiction romance.
-Although, as a reader, I love both contemporary and historical Christian fiction.
+So far, I’ve written mainly contemporary Christian fiction romance, and my first book, The Glass Cottage, had a small time-slip element as well.
+As a reader, I love both contemporary and historical Christian fiction.
 They’re both so different from one another, but they both have the power to speak life and truth into our lives.
 I’d love to venture more into historical fiction, and I have a few ideas in the works, but I plan to finish this current series first and see how it all goes!